artdartora/artdartora/README.md

 --> Hardware Compatibilization

-" The more quiet you become, more you are able to hear "
+" The quieter you become, the more you are able to hear "

 ## Conhecimento Primario